 10.4 - Cancellation or Termination by Market Partner

-A Market Partner in this Direct Selling programme has a right to cancel at any time, regardless of reason.
-Cancellation must be submitted in writing to the Company at its principal business address or by email at UKMonatSupport@monatglobal.com.
+A Market Partner in this Direct Selling programme has a right to cancel at any time, regardless of reason. .
+Cancellation must be submitted to the MONAT Customer and MP Care Department at UKMonatSupport@monatglobal.com.
 The written notice must include the Market Partner’s signature, printed name, address and Market Partner ID Number.

 10.5 - Non-Renewal

 A Market Partner may also voluntarily cancel their Market Partner Agreement by failing to renew the Agreement by the anniversary date.
 The Company may also elect not to renew a Market Partner’s Agreement upon the anniversary date.

 MONAT reserves the right at any time to cancel for convenience in its sole discretion the Agreement upon thirty (30) days’ written notice.
 Cancellation shall be effective on the date on which written notice is mailed, emailed, faxed or delivered to an express courier to the Market Partner’s last known address, email address or fax number or to his/her counsel or when the Market Partner receives actual notice of cancellation, whichever occurs first.
 MONAT shall not be required to have any reason nor to prove any cause in order to cancel any Agreement with any Market Partner.
 If and when any Agreement with any Market Partner is cancelled, the Market Partner shall have no claim against MONAT, its affiliates or their respective officers, directors, agents, employees, servants and representatives, nor any right to claim or collect lost profits, lost opportunities or any other damages.
 The terms hereof are in satisfaction of any and all statutory and common law claims, including without limitation, any right to reasonable notice of termination of the contractual relationship.